Unpaid invoices, IP infringement and a non-responsive client

 The Escalate team was instructed and, following an initial unproductive exchange, a draft claim was served.
 This resulted in an offer of payment of £120,000, which was accepted by the agency.

-Part of the claim included the proposed amount for the agency’s code which was used without permission in a live campaign.
+Part of the claim included a proposed amount for IP infringement, regarding the agency’s code which was used without permission in a live campaign.
 There was also a proposed amount for the cancelled project that the agency had successfully tendered for, and started working on earlier on in their working relationship – the project was later released by the client themselves.

 On top of this, an expected profit margin of 30% generated from ‘mini-campaign’ work that the client had come to expect, but were never actually covered under the agreed Statement of Works, was also included in the claim.